50 Easy Gluten-Free Lunch Ideas for Work, School & Home

 • Leftover gluten-free pizza and salad

-• Gluten-free personal pizza on a wrap
+• Make a gluten-free personal pizza on a wrap

-• Gluten free biscuit with gluten-free soup
+• Gluten-free biscuit with gluten-free soup

 • Grilled cheese